12 Interesting Facts About Texas

 8. Texas is the 4th Hottest State in America

 Contrary to popular belief, Texas is not the hottest state in America.
-In reality, Texas is America’s 4th hottest state, following Florida, Hawaii, and Louisiana.
+In reality, Texas is the 4th hottest state in America, following Florida, Hawaii, and Louisiana.

 Even though it’s not the nation’s hottest, the Lone Star State is still notorious for its blazing temperatures.
 The average highs and lows in June are 91°F and 71°F, respectively.
 On the other hand, you can expect highs of 54°F and lows of 34°F during a typical Texas January.

-Therefore, it shocked everyone when the state of Texas experienced its coldest weather ever during February of 2021.
+Therefore, it came as a shock to everyone when the state of Texas experienced its coldest weather ever in February 2021.

-The arctic freeze that swept across the state during that time had significant consequences.
-Texas’ infrastructure simply can’t deal with such cold weather.
+The Arctic freeze that swept across the state during that time had significant consequences.
+Texas’ infrastructure cannot handle such cold weather.

 This led to a statewide power outage that affected over 4 million households and businesses.

-9. Texas Has the 9th Largest Economy in the World
+9. Texas has the 9th 9th-largest economy in the World

 The state of Texas is huge.
 It’s larger than almost all European countries.

 As far as the Lone Star State’s economy is concerned, it’s proportional to its size.
-With a GDP of $1.83 trillion, Texas would have the 9th largest economy in the world if it was a sovereign country.
+With a GDP of $1.83 trillion, Texas would have the ninth-largest economy in the world if it were a sovereign country.

 To put that number into perspective.
 This would put Texas ahead of countries such as South Korea, Canada, and Brazil.
 However, Texas isn’t the largest economy in the United States.
 California holds that title with a GDP of $3.4 trillion.

 So, why is Texas’ economy as big as it is?
-Well, the answer revolves around the three largest industries in the state.
+Well, the answer revolves around the three most prominent industries in the state.
 Those industries are agriculture, oil and natural gas, defense, and biomedical research.

-With its vast expanses of agricultural land, the state of Texas is one of the world leaders in the exports of cattle and crops such as cotton.
+With its vast expanses of agricultural land, the state of Texas is one of the world’s leading exporters of cattle and crops, such as cotton.

 Additionally, Texas has a vast reserve of oil and natural gas.
 The state is responsible for one out of every three barrels of oil produced in the United States.

 Furthermore, some of the world’s biggest defense companies, such as Boeing, Lockheed Martin, and Bell, call Texas home.
-In turn, the activity of these giant corporations contributes heavily to the state’s GDP.
+In turn, the activities of these giant corporations contribute significantly to the state’s GDP.

 Dallas Texas city view from the air